Sjors/nado-book/attacks/eclipse.md

 ### How an Eclipse Attack Works

-So far, we’ve taken for granted that an eclipse attack can be done, and we've explained how it’s used to trick you into parting with your hard-earned coins.
+So far, we’ve taken for granted that an eclipse attack can be done, and we’ve explained how it’s used to trick you into parting with your hard-earned coins.
 But how is it actually done?

 Recall from above that, in order to eclipse your node, the attacker needs to take over all eight of your outbound connections and whatever number of inbound connections your node has.
 This is a cat and mouse game, and even before the above-mentioned paper was written, the Bitcoin Core software was hardened to prevent eclipse attacks.
 But let’s see how the paper proposed overcoming the existing defenses.

 There are a couple of ingredients.
 First, as mentioned in chapter @sec:dns, when a node starts, it tries to find other peers, and once it’s been running for a while, it has a list of addresses it learned from other peers and it stores them in a file.
-Then, whenever a node loses one of its eight outbound connections, or when it restarts, it looks at this file with all the addresses it's ever heard of, and it starts randomly connecting to them.
+Then, whenever a node loses one of its eight outbound connections, or when it restarts, it looks at this file with all the addresses it’s ever heard of, and it starts randomly connecting to them.

 As an attacker, the idea is to pollute this file by giving your node a bunch of addresses that either don’t exist or that they (the attacker) control.
 This way, whatever address your node picks, every time it makes a connection, it either fails because there’s nothing there, or it connects to the attacker — and eventually all connections are to the attacker.